grimmer0125/electron-face-finder/README.md

 # Features

+- Find the matched face images.
+From the menu, `file->open a source file`, select a source image including 1 face.
+Then click 'open' of menu or click open button , to select folder/any other file.
+Later it will show matched images.
 - Open a Directory and browse it's images
 - Open an Image File and browse the images inside the same directory
 - Fast navigation through the images via Left/Right keyboard buttons